RAF Andover: Units

 The following units were also here at some point:

 The RAF Staff College

 The RAF Staff College was founded at RAF Andover on 1 April 1922, to provide staff training to selected officers, usually of Flight Lieutenant or Squadron Leader rank to enable them to undertake staff officer duties at the Air Ministry, and Command or Group HQs.
 It was closed on the day that Britain declared war, 3 September 1939.
-But in November 1939, shortened courses were restarted until the College was placed under Care and Maintenance on 28 May 1940.
-The Staff College re-opened at Bulstrode Park in December 1941, the College returning to Andover in 1948.
+But in November 1939, shortened courses were restarted until the college was placed under Care and Maintenance on 28 May 1940.
+The Staff College re-opened at Bulstrode Park in December 1941, the college returning to Andover in 1948.
 It was raised to Group status within Training Command on 1 June 1968 and eventually moved to Bracknell in 1970.

 Legacy

 Andover Road on the site of the former RAF Changi in Singapore is named after RAF Andover.

-The RAF Museum preserves a number of aircraft which were based at RAF Andover during their service lives: a Sikorsky R-4B Hoverfly I; an Avro Anson C. 19; a De Havilland Dove C. 1; a Percival Pembroke C. 2; and, unusually, two Luftwaffe aircraft captured in 1944, a Junkers Ju 87 G-2 dive bomber and a Messerschmitt Bf 110 G-4 night fighter.
-The National Museum of Flight in Scotland preserves RAF Andover's former gate guardian, a Supermarine Spitfire LF Mk.
-XVIE.